hyunminkang/autogradescoper/docs/use_cases/new_assignment.md

 ##   preload_sol: /autograder/source/config/preload.baseonly.R
 ```

-Here are some key considerations when modifying the `config/config.yaml` file:
+Key considerations when modifying the `config/config.yaml` file:

-- The name of the function to be evaluated should be typically the same as the function students are required to implement in the submission file.
+- The function name should match the function students are required to implement.
-    - For example, if the students are asked to implement a function named `mypexp()`, you should replace `[replace_me]` with `myexp()`.
-    - However, sometimes you may want to take the output of the function students implemented and pass it to another function for evaluation.
+    - A different function name can be specified if the output of the student's function is passed to another function for evaluation.
+See the [Custom Evaluation Function](#custom-evaluation-function) section for more details.
-    - For example, you may ask students to implement `my_estimator(data)` function and evaluate the estimator by simulating the data such as `my_evaluator(nreps, nsamples, param1, param2)` function.
-In this case, you should specify the function name as `my_evaluator` and provide arguments corresponding to `my_evaluator()`.
-- The file name students are required to submit should end with `.R`.
+- The filename should end with `.R`.
-    - For example, if the students are asked to submit a file named `prob1.R`, you should replace `[replace_me]` with `prob1`.
 - The `digits` field specifies the number of digits to compare the output.
-    - For example, if you want to compare the output up to 8 digits, you should replace `[replace_me]` with `8`.
 - The `format` field specifies the format of the output values to compare.
-    - If you do not specify this value, the default format is `g`, which is typical way R prints out numeric values dynamic as scientific or fixed-point representation.
-    - If you want to compare the output as a fixed floating point number, you should uncomment the `format` line and set it to `"f"`.
-    - For example, when `digits` is 8 and the output value is `1.2345678e-07`, using `format: "g"` will compare the output as `1.2345678e-07`, while using `format: "f"` will compare the output as `0.00000012` (i.e. 8 digits below the decimal point).
-    - For example, if you want to force the output to be integer values, you may set when `digits` to be 0 and select `format: "f"`.
-This will use 0 digits below the decimal point.
-  - `preload_usr` specifies the preload script for student submissions, and `preload_sol` specifies the preload script for solutions.
+- `preload_usr` and `preload_sol` specify the preload scripts for submissions and solutions.
-    - In most cases, you may want to use the same preload file for both submissions and solutions.
-    - If you want to use different preload files for submissions and solutions, you can specify different preload files for `preload_usr` and `preload_sol`.
-    - You may choose to skip specifying the preload script in  `preload_sol`.
-- If you want to have multiple problems in a single assignment, you can add additional configurations by uncommenting the lines after `## NOTE:`.
+- For multiple problems, add additional configurations by uncommenting the lines after `## NOTE:`.
-  - You may add as many configurations as you need by repeating the lines starting with `- func:`.

-### The Problem-Specific Configuration File
+### Problem-Specific Configuration File

 The `config/config.prob.yaml` file contains the problem-specific configuration for the autograder.
 The YAML file should have a list of each test case, and each test case is typically considered to have 1